svierk/angular-starter-kit/README.md

 # 🚀 Angular Starter Kit

-The repository provides a template for Angular projects which includes an initial configuration of Prettier, Linter rules, unit tests as well as VS code settings.
+The repository provides a template for Angular projects which includes an initial configuration of Prettier, Linter rules, unit tests as well as VS Code settings.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+## Getting started

+To get the template up and runnning locally, all you need to do is open the repository with VS Code, install all the recommended extensions and run `npm install` to install all required dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding